 Governor McMaster signed H3094, the South Carolina Open Carry Act on May 17, 2021.
 The bill goes into effect 90 days later, which is August 15, 2021.

-I already have a South Carolina CWP, do I have to go through another class and get another permit?
+I already have a South Carolina CWP, do I have to go through another class and get another permit to open carry?

 No, you do not.
 If you already have a South Carolina CWP you are good to open carry if you choose.
 The Concealed Weapon Permit Instructors will have to change their curriculum to add a few more things into their classes, but if you have your permit already you are not required to do anything more.
 (However, we believe everyone should continue to seek out training and practice with their firearm of choice.)

 I have taken my CWP class, but haven't submitted my application to SLED yet.
 Do I have to retake the class?

 If you have taken your class but not submitted your application to SLED yet, you MUST get that application postmarked NO LATER THAN August 14, 2021 in order to use the paperwork you currently have.
 Effective August 15, 2021, SLED will require the NEW version of the student checklist that shows your class included the newly required curriculum subjects.
 If you are exempt from the firearms portion of the class (i.e. prior military), then you do not have to meet the August 15th deadline, but you are still bound by the maximum of 36 months after completing your class to get your application submitted.

 South Carolina Concealed Weapons Permit (CWP) holders and persons 21 or older who have a carry permit from a state South Carolina recognizes and are residents of the state that issued the permit. https://www.sled.sc.gov/cwp.html#reciprocity

 Did the application fee to SLED get removed?